maybemkl/airbnb-place-ner/README.md

 ## Analysis

-For code to reproduce the paper visuals and downstream data outputs, please reach out to the authors.
+For code to reproduce the paper visuals and downstream data outputs (such as the image above), please reach out to the [first author](https://github.com/maybemkl).

-## Citations
+## Citation

 If you use our models or data, please use the following citation: